flexera-public/policy_templates/operational/flexera/itam/schedule_itam_report/README.md

 - Report output is recommended to max 100,000 rows.
 This is due to the limitation in e-mail body size.

-## Prerequisites

-This Policy Template uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for authenticating to datasources -- in order to apply this policy you must have a Credential registered in the system that is compatible with this policy.
-If there are no Credentials listed when you apply the policy, please contact your Flexera Org Admin and ask them to register a Credential that is compatible with this policy.
-The information below should be consulted when creating the credential(s).

-- [**Flexera Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) (*provider=flexera*) which has the following roles:
-  - `fnms_user`

-The [Provider-Specific Credentials](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) page in the docs has detailed instructions for setting up Credentials for the most common providers.

-## How to setup ITAM Custom View for this policy

-Create a custom view in ITAM that could look like this: ![Alt text][FNMSReport]

-Once saved note the report number in the URL field : ![Alt text][ReportNumber] you need it when activating the Policy

 ## Input Parameters

 This policy has the following input parameters required when launching the policy.